In a Nutshell:

 But be careful… activated carbon can actually release wildfire smoke particles back into your home.

-Unfortunately, it is possible that an activated carbon (AC) filter can release contaminants back into your home.
+Unfortunately, it is possible that an activated carbon filter can release contaminants back into your home.
 The reason for this is that adsorption, as a physical process, is reversible.
 So, desorptionthe inverse processmay occur.

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) states on page 9 of its handbook chapter on gaseous contaminants: “Adsorption decreases as contaminant load on the adsorbent surface increases.
 Very low concentrations in the gas flow also result in low adsorption rates or even reemission of collected contaminants.”